 One 14.5 oz can of black beans drained

-One 14.5 oz can of garbanzo beans drained
+One 14.5 oz can of garbanzo beans drained2 tomatoes chopped

 ½ green pepper chopped